-Maa Bhuvaneshwari: The Mahavidya of Cosmic Space
+Maa Bhuvaneshwari: The Mahavidya Who Holds the Universe

 Maa-Bhuvaneshwari